konomu/konomu.github.io/_posts/2024-08-24-wa-ga-emphasis.md

 # <a name="exclusion-words" style="text-decoration: none; pointer-events: none;">Types of Words Exclusive が Can Mark

 We already know that exclusive が can mark a subject, but there also exists another form of exclusive が called **subjectivizing exclusive が** that may mark non-subjects, turning them into subjects.
-This is the "exclusive が" that appears after the "Principle of Subordination" on the flowchart.
-Subjectivizing esxclusive が is always strongly exclusive (but not all strongly exclusive が are subjectivizing).

 Unlike contrastive は, the set of case-marked nouns that subjectivizing exclusive が can mark is much more limited.
 For example, it may not mark objects.